peterdemin/peterdemin.github.io/source/12_articles/42-small-scale-deploy.md

 ## Virtual Machines

-A spin on the docker containers, providing higher level of isolation, but incuring significant overhead in performance and memory usage.
+A spin on the docker containers, providing higher level of isolation, but incuring significant overhead in performance, build times, and memory usage.

 ## Deep Dive into Custom Tar Balls